-If the catch of Macrourus spp. taken by a single vessel in any two 10-day periods in a single SSRU exceeds 1,500kg in a 10-day period and exceeds 16% of the catch of $D.\ mawsoni$ in that period, the vessel shall cease fishing in that management area (SSRU or group of SSRUs) for the remainder of the season.
+If the catch of Macrourus spp. taken by a single vessel in any two 10-day periods in a single SSRU exceeds 1,500kg in a 10-day period and exceeds 16% of the catch of D. mawsoni in that period, the vessel shall cease fishing in that management area (SSRU or group of SSRUs) for the remainder of the season.

 Skates evaluated to have a good chance of survival (based on a skate condition guide) are released at the surface in accordance with Conservation Measure 33-03.
-The current by-catch limits and move-on rules for rajids are given in Conservation Measure 41-09.